guestdaniel/EfferentModel_GuestFarhadiCarney2026/src/mex/README.txt

 # Introduction
-This is the Mex wrapepr for Zilany, Bruce, and Carney (2014) auditory-nerve model extended to include an efferent gain control system.
-See XYZ (20xx) and ABC (20xx) for more information.
+This is the Mex wrapper for the ???
+(202x) auditory-nerve and midbrain model.

 # Installation and usage
 1. Make sure you have a C compiler installed and set up with MATLAB.
 	Windows users can install "MATLAB Support for MinGW-w64 C/C++ Compiler" from the Add-on Explorer.

+2. Change your working directory to the folder containing these files.
+    In the command window, `cd("C:\path\to\this\folder")`.

-2. Point MATLAB to this folder, and then run `compile_mex.m` in MATLAB (either by using the "Run" button in the editor window, or by calling `compile_mex` in the Command Window).
-This will compile all of the necessary `.c` files into a Mex function that MATLAB can use.
+3. Compile the Mex wrapper running `compile_mex.m` in MATLAB (either by using the "Run" button in the editor window, or by calling `compile_mex` in the Command Window).
+This will compile all of the necessary `.c` files into a Mex function that MATLAB can use to run the model.

-3. Call `sim_efferent_model` from MATLAB while this folder is on your path to run the model.
+4. Call `sim_efferent_model` from MATLAB while this folder is on your path to run the model.
 The pattern is:
 		`[~, hsr, ~, ~, ~] = sim_efferent_model(x, cf, param1=val1, ..., paramN=valN)`
 	- The first two arguments are the (1) row-vector sound waveform and